 Trex® Composite Deck Boards vs. Wood

-The Hassle-Free Alternative To timber Decking
+The Hassle-Free Alternative To Wood Decking

 When you examine all the benefits that Trex® composite decking has to offer, a timber deck begins to feel like signing up for a second job.
 Unlike timber decks with all their maintenance requirements, Trex composite decking has superior durability, aesthetics, and requires very little maintenance.
 Factor in material consistency, long-lasting performance, and low-cost options on par with traditional timber, and composite decking has never been more appealing.
 Let’s review why Trex composites leave timber in the dust.